-Aviva Canada, a subsidiary of UK-based Aviva plc, is one of the leading property and casualty insurance groups in the country, providing home, automobile, lifestyle and business insurance to 2.4 million customers.
-In 2021, Aviva announced their plan to become a net-zero carbon emissions company by 2040, the most ambitious target of any major insurance company in the world.
+Aviva Canada, a subsidiary of UK-based Aviva plc, is one of the leading property and casualty insurance groups in the country, providing home, automobile, lifestyle and business insurance to 2.5 million customers.
+In 2021, Aviva plc announced Aviva's global ambition to become a net-zero carbon emissions company by 2040.

-To act quickly on the climate emergency, Aviva Canada is investing over \$2 million over three years in WWF-Canada's Nature and Climate Grant Program to help local groups and Indigenous organizations restore degraded lands and shorelines to improve habitats and capture carbon.
+To act quickly on the climate emergency, Aviva Canada contributed more than \$2 million over three years in WWF-Canada's Nature and Climate Grant Program to help local groups and Indigenous organizations restore degraded lands and shorelines to improve habitats and capture carbon.
 Nature-based climate solutions use the unique powers of nature to sequester carbon.
-Alongside rapid decarbonization, and with the right restoration actions, nature can deliver as much as 30 per cent of the cost-effective emissions reductions needed to achieve the goals set out in the Paris Agreement on climate action by 2030.
+Alongside rapid decarbonization, and with the right restoration actions, nature can deliver as much as 30 per cent of the emissions reductions needed to achieve the goals set out in the Paris Agreement on climate action by 2030.